 2017 marked another year of firsts with a morale dance flash mob on campus, FTK decorations on the school library windows, and over 1,000 registered participants.
 UMDM even added another comma to the fundraising total.

-2015 was a big year for UMDM.
-For the first time, UMDM moved from the fall to the spring semester and took place in the Curry Hicks Cage.
-UMDM raised $65, 603.80.
+2015 was a big year from UMDM.
+For the first time, UMDM moved from the fall to spring semester and took place in the Curry Hicks Cage.
+UMDM raised $65,603.80.

-In the first 7 years of our cause, UMDM raised $120,000 for Baystate Children's Hospital and began a tradition that we are so grateful to be continuing today.
+In the first 7 years of our cause, UMass Dance Marathon raised $120,000 for Baystate Children's Hospital and started a wonderful tradition that we are so grateful to be continuing today.